HearthSim/hearthsim.net/legal/privacy-policy.md

 ## Account creation

 If you create an account at Untapped.gg, the account that you create will be a master account that you will use for  future games that we support.
 In the future, we might migrate HSReplay.net to also use this master account, however initially there will be two account management pages: one for HSReplay.net users ([https://hsreplay.net/account/](https://hsreplay.net/account/)); and, a second one for Untapped.gg users ([https://accounts.untapped.gg/settings](https://accounts.untapped.gg/settings)).
-Account creation and/or registration for and/or use of any of HeathSim’s Sites or Services is subject to this Privacy Policy and our [Terms and Conditions](/legal/terms-of-service.html).
+Account creation and/or registration for and/or use of any of HeathSim’s Sites or Services is subject to this Privacy Policy and our [Terms of Service](/legal/terms-of-service.html).
 Additional information about your privacy and your data can be found in the following sections.

 ## Data that we share with Third-Parties and why